katejh/treebark_bot/README.md

 - move to AWS
 - refactor for cleaner code and more OOP-oriented approach. also be consistent with code
-- README with installation, setup, usage, deploy instructions
+- README with installation, setup, usage, deploy instructions, database stuff
 - more security potentially in case harmful messages break the bot
-- implement proper checking for connections
+- implement proper checking for connections and better error messages from bot - see Error Handling and Checks from https://discordpy.readthedocs.io/en/latest/ext/commands/commands.html#error-handling
 - implement proper logging
 - check for duplicate records
+- improve database rules
+- add user auths to worlds
+- separate test and prod
+- think about what to do for duplicate entries